04. Web Scraping & APIs

 • Horn & Merante (2017).
 Is home sharing driving up rents?
 JHE

-Online vs offline prices
+Online prices

 • Cavallo (2017).
 Are online and offline prices similar?
 AER